AnaviTechnology/anavi-docs/anavi-infrared-phat/anavi-infrared-phat.md

 This evaluation board/kit is intended for use for engineering development, demonstration, or evaluation purposes only and is not considered by Anavi to be a finished end-product fit for general consumer use.
 People handling the product must have electronics training and observe good engineering practice standards.
 As such, the goods being provided are not intended to be complete in terms of required design-, marketing-, and/or manufacturing-related protective considerations, including product safety and environmental measures typically found in end products that incorporate such semiconductor components or circuit boards.

 There is no warranty for the design materials and the components used to create ANAVI Infrared pHAT.
-There are considered suitable only for ANAVI Infrared pHAT.
+They are considered suitable only for ANAVI Infrared pHAT.

 ---